eclipse-cyclonedds/cyclonedds/docs/dev/gen_C99_ops.md

 ## Recursive types

+Recursive types are supported by reusing generated operation-code fragments.
-The current implementation does not support recursive types.
-With a recursive type it is not possible to follow the above procedure because it will lead to an infinite sequence of operation codes.
-The operation also contain a jump subroutine operation, called JSR, that has a 16 bit signed integer value as an offset to the location where the code starts.
+Expanding a recursive type inline would lead to an infinite sequence of operation codes, so the operation stream uses a jump subroutine operation, called JSR, with a 16 bit signed integer value as an offset to the location where the code starts.
 It is thus possible to execute operation codes that have been defined before.
 There are two methods for deciding when to use a jump subroutine operation:
 1. Whenever a recursion is detected.
 2. Whenever a description of a struct already has been generated.
-The second method could lead to less operations, where the first method could lead to slightly efficient execution.
+The second method can lead to fewer operations, where the first method can lead to slightly more efficient execution.
 In practice, this probably won't make much difference.
-The second method is slightly easier to implement: simple maintain a map of structures to offsets (of the start of a struct description from the start of the sequence).
+The second method is slightly easier to implement: simply maintain a map of structures to offsets (of the start of a struct description from the start of the sequence).

 ### Example

-Give the IDL defintion:
+Given the IDL definition:

 ```C
 struct x {